 - Solid proofreading skills.

-- Familiarity with and working knowledge of basic office software, including Microsoft Office, as well as industry-standard creative software, such as the Adobe Creative Cloud.
-Knowledge of WorkFront project management software is a plus.
+- Familiarity with and working knowledge of basic office software, including Microsoft Office, as well as industry-standard software, such as Adobe Acrobat.
+Knowledge of WorkFront project management software and EndNote citation management software is a plus.

 - Ability to understand organizational structure and work with administrative systems.
 Capacity to work collaboratively to meet Pew's goals.